readdle/system7/README.md

 > further through this text we will use the term subrepo to talk about submodule.
 We just like subrepo better than submodule

-### Set up
+### Setting things up

 Say Alice is setting up the environment.

-First thing to do is to “install” s7 into the main repo.
+The first thing to do is to “install” s7 into the main repo.
 To do this, Alice calls `s7 init`:

 ```
 [alice @ main-repo] $ s7 init